Updated on January 15, 2021

 High level: This is the Cadillac of koozies, a sleeve of over-engineered 18/8 stainless steel that’ll keep your beer damn near cryogenic for far longer than you’ll ever need.
 But it comes with an asterisk or two.

 First, I need to address the elephant in the room.
-Much to my surprise, the Yeti Colster, retail $29.99, is not designed to accommodate a 16-ounce can.
+Much to my surprise, the basic Yeti Colster retails at $24.98, is not designed to accommodate a 16-ounce can.
+There is a 16 oz. version, but it costs a few bucks more and is a newer addition to the lineup.
 This is the reason I was rooting around in my fridge like a Neanderthal at three in the afternoon.
-I had tons of beers in there, but, being a big fan of big IPAs — the majority of which are now packaged in pounders — I didn’t have a single beer that actually fit into the koozie.
+I had tons of beers in there, but, being a big fan of big IPAs — the majority of which are now packaged in pounders — I didn’t have a single beer that actually fit into the Rambler Colster.
 I had to text my neighbor, who brought me one while we walked our dogs.

 Admittedly, this was a rockier start than I was expecting.
 Let’s hash this out…